sevenMDL/quickbill-desk/README.md

 ---

-## 🖥️ Screenshots
-Visuals inside:

-`docs/screenshots/`

-(You can replace placeholders with real images later.)

----

 ## 🔒 Code Availability
 The source code **is NOT included in this repository**.
 This repo is **documentation-only** and fully safe to share publicly.